 Perspective | Is the talk about Kim Jong Un being sick — or worse — true?
-Pyongyang is abuzz too.
+Pyongyang is abuzz, too.

 That leaves only one obvious candidate: Kim’s younger sister Kim Yo Jong, a woman who has taken on an increasingly prominent role in the regime, supporting her brother at summits and acting as his envoy to South Korea.

-She also serves on in top roles, including running the propaganda division and making sure her brother always looks his best, and is clearly capable.
+She runs North Korea’s propaganda division and makes sure her brother looks his best, and she is clearly capable.
 She has been issuing statements in her own name in recent weeks — another piece of kindling for the rumor fire — but she has no military credentials.
 There has been no propaganda campaign around her.
 The state media has never even disclosed that she’s the First Sister.

-She also has one other major shortcoming: she’s a woman.
+She also has one other major shortcoming: She’s a woman.

-In the strict Confucian traditions of both Koreas, which value age and maleness, Kim Yo Jong has neither.
-Asking the octogenarian old guard to accept Kim Jong Un was one thing, expecting them to serve a millennial woman (she’s about 31) is quite another.
+The strict Confucian traditions of both Koreas value age and maleness; Kim Yo Jong has neither.
+Asking the octogenarian old guard to accept Kim Jong Un was one thing, expecting them to serve a millennial woman — she’s about 31 — is quite another.

 When I asked Lim Jae-cheon, a Kim family expert at Korea University in Seoul, about Kim Yo Jong’s prospects a few years ago, he almost spat out his coffee.
 “She can’t be leader,” he said.
 “She’s a female.”